sashirestela/slimvalidator/README.md

 ```
 - Use the `@Constraint` annotation to link `YourNewConstraint` annotation to `YourNewValidator` class.
 - Define at least the `message()` method.
 This is the message to show when validation fails.
 Here you can use optionally:
   - Curly brackets to reference other annotation methods.
 For example: `some text with {max} value.`.
-The message includes the value of the annotation method `max()`.
+The message includes the value of a sample annotation method `max()`.
   - Conditional segments based on the value of some annotation method.
 For example: `#if(max)some text with {max} value.#endif`.
-The message includes the value of the annotation method `max()` and it will be shown only if the `max()` is not empty.
+The message includes the value of an annotation method `max()` and it will be shown only if the `max()` is not empty.
 In this context, "empty" depends on the the annotation method type:
     - If boolean, empty means the value is false.
     - If String, empty means the text is empty.
     - If double, empty means the number is Double.MIN_VALUE or Double.MAX_VALUE.